simslab/scHPF/README.md

 #### Input file formats
 scHPF's preprocessing.py command intakes a molecular count matrix for an scRNA-seq experiment with unique molecular identifiers (UMIs).
 The are currently two options for input file formats:

-1. A whitespace-delimited matrix formatted like:
-> <pre>ENSEMBL_ID  GENE_SYMBOL  UMICOUNT_CELL0  UMICOUNT_CELL1 ... </pre>
-The matrix should not have a header, but may be compressed with gzip or bzip2.
+- A whitespace-delimited matrix formatted like: <pre>ENSEMBL_ID  GENE_SYMBOL  UMICOUNT_CELL0  UMICOUNT_CELL1 ... </pre> The matrix should not have a header, but may be compressed with gzip or bzip2.
 We note that scHPF is specifically designed for scRNA-seq data with UMIs, and only takes integer molecular counts.

-2. A loom file (see [loompy.org](http://loompy.org/)).
-For filtering against a whitelist or blacklist of genes (recommended to select protein coding genes only), the loom file must have a row attribute 'Gene'.
+- A loom file (see [loompy.org](http://loompy.org/)).
+For filtering against a whitelist or blacklist of genes (recommended), the loom file must have a row attribute 'Gene'.

 #### Running the command
 To preprocess genome-wide UMI counts for a typica run, use the command: